 Of course therapy can sometimes take a long time, where sensitive issues need to be gently explored in some depth.
 But I’ve seen plenty of other instances where people make huge strides forward in just a few weeks.

 I am experienced in working both short-term or long-term, as needed.
 So you can have confidence your counselling will never be rushed or forced, but it also won’t go on any longer than it needs to.
 We’ll work according to your personal needs and natural pace, until you feel able to meet life with confidence and resilience on your own.

 “It’s Too Late For Me – This Is Just The Way I Am”

 Some people worry that their problems have been around for so long, there’s no point in trying to change.

 But there’s no time limit on resolving a problem, and definitely no upper age limit for counselling.
 In fact, modern neuroscience has proven that although the brain undergoes some natural ageing processes over time, it never loses any of its original ‘plasticity’, or flexibility.
-In other words, we never lose the capacity to change.
+In other words, even when old patterns are quite ingrained, we never lose the capacity to change.